- Home

 Source: ASCGT, Primary Interviews, Grand View Research

 For instance, in November 2024, NewBiologix launched its Xcell rAAV Production and Analytics Platform.
 It enables simultaneous screening of multiple rAAV candidates and provides comprehensive data reports that support preclinical and clinical development.
 Key features include detailed characterization of encapsulated DNA, including full and empty capsid ratios and gene sequence integrity, to accelerate gene therapy development.
 As more gene therapies progress through clinical trials and receive regulatory approvals, the demand for DNA manufacturing grows exponentially.
 The complexity and customization required for each treatment drive the need for advanced DNA synthesis technologies capable of producing high-quality DNA at scale and speed.
-Diseases like spinal muscular atrophy, certain types of inherited blindness, and blood disorders such as beta-thalassemia have seen successful gene therapy treatments, fueling the market expansion of DNA manufacturing.
+Diseases like spinal muscular atrophy, certain types of inherited blindness, and blood disorders such as beta-thalassemia have experienced successful gene therapy treatments, fueling the market expansion of DNA manufacturing.

-Automation And Grade Improvements
+Automation and Grade Improvements

 Market Concentration & Characteristics

-The DNA manufacturing market exhibits high innovation, driven by advancements in synthesis technologies, automation, and AI integration.
+The DNA manufacturing industry is highly innovative, driven by advancements in synthesis technologies, automation, and AI integration.
 Breakthroughs such as silicon-based and enzymatic DNA synthesis have enabled faster, more scalable, and environmentally sustainable production.
-Automation and AI tools enhance sequence accuracy and reduce turnaround time, while long and complex DNA synthesis innovations expand applications in gene therapy, synthetic biology, and biotechnology.
+Automation and AI tools enhance sequence accuracy and reduce turnaround time, while advances in long, complex DNA synthesis expand applications in gene therapy, synthetic biology, and biotechnology.
+For instance, in May 2025, researchers highlighted that cell-free DNA synthesis combined with AI-driven design enhanced mRNA therapeutic development, improving sequence optimization, accelerating drug discovery, and enabling scalable production for vaccines, cancer, and genetic disorder treatments.
+As demand for personalized medicine and genetic engineering grows, these innovations transform DNA manufacturing into a faster, smarter, and more globally accessible industry.

 DNA manufacturing is experiencing significant momentum through continuous product expansion as companies broaden their offerings to meet the increasing demand for healthcare, biotechnology, and synthetic biology.
-Manufacturers are moving beyond basic gene synthesis to provide custom oligonucleotides, plasmid DNA, gene libraries, and CRISPR components, supporting diverse applications like gene therapy, diagnostics, and vaccine development.
+Manufacturers are moving beyond basic gene synthesis to offer custom oligonucleotides, plasmid DNA, gene libraries, and CRISPR components, supporting diverse applications such as gene therapy, diagnostics, and vaccine development.
+For instance, in May 2025, Oligo Factory expanded its portfolio by introducing low-scale oligonucleotide synthesis, enhancing access to GMP-ready custom nucleotides in quantities as low as 25 mg and supporting therapeutics, diagnostics, and life science applications with improved flexibility.
+Such expansions strengthen market competitiveness and open new revenue streams across research and commercial sectors.

 Type Insights

-The plasmid DNA manufacturing market is expected to grow at the fastest CAGR over the forecast period, driven by its crucial role in gene therapies and DNA vaccines.
+The plasmid segment is expected to grow at the fastest CAGR over the forecast period, driven by its crucial role in gene therapies and DNA vaccines.
 Advancements in production technologies, strategic partnerships, and the growing prevalence of genetic disorders necessitate innovative therapeutic solutions.
 For instance, in June 2024, Thermo Fisher Scientific launched the Thermo Scientific KingFisher PlasmidPro Maxi Processor, the only fully automated maxi-scale plasmid DNA (pDNA) purification system.
 This system streamlines the purification process by eliminating manual column preparation, centrifugation, and pipetting.
 The PlasmidPro system can process 100-150 mL of fresh overnight culture, yielding up to 1.5 mg of high-purity plasmid DNA in approximately 75 minutes.

 Grade Insights